|

 included and not included in the system so that an accurate and complete

-list of components can be identified and no overlap with component
+list of components can be identified and no overlap with component lists of

-help in determining the inputs, outputs and functions of the system.
+determining the inputs, outputs and functions of the system.

 System description

-Once the equipment to be analyzed has been selected, it is time to describe it.
+Once the equipment to be analyzed has been selected, it is time to describe

-record an accurate baseline definition of the system as it was at the time
+description will help record an accurate baseline definition of the system

-of the analysis (this is also useful because systems can be upgraded or
+as it was at the time of the analysis (this is also useful because systems

-modified with time).
-A system description can also assure that the analysts
+can be upgraded or modified with time).
+A system description can also assure

-have identified critical design and operational parameters that play a key
+that the analysts have identified critical design and operational parameters

-role in delineating the degradation or loss of required system functions.
+that play a key role in delineating the degradation or loss of required

 System descriptions may include: Functional

-block diagrams, component breakdowns and hierarchies, input/output interfaces,
+block diagrams, component breakdowns and hierarchies, input/output

-electrical schematics, environmental conditions, design specifications,
+interfaces, electrical schematics, environmental conditions, design

-equipment histories (especially information pertaining to failures), the
+specifications, equipment histories (especially information pertaining to

-operational environment for the equipment and any assumptions that may
+the operational environment for the equipment and any assumptions that may

 affect the analysis.